 The year 2008 was one of great challenge, my wife had a serious health episode in the spring, only to be met with me hospitalized later that year with a very rare illness.
 How she managed to keep it all together is still a mystery to me.
 Daughter number one moves back home to help out :).
 Neither us of likely have much of a memory of music from that time, though in the subsequent years “Viva la Vida” by Coldplay would resurface to distraction on daughter number two’s competitive dance circuit.

-Now in 2020 we're just over a year in our new home, we still have her Mom (Grammy) and amazing daughter #2 and her boyfriend all living in London.
-And recently via Barcelona we have amazing daughter #1 and her husband living in Chicago.
+Now in 2022 we’re blessed with our first grandchild, who was born in Chicago from our amazing daughter #1 and her husband.
+We still have her Mom (a Great Grammy now) and amazing daughter #2 and her boyfriend all living in London.
 I still wonder how and why I got so lucky as to find such a strong, intelligent and beautiful woman to put up with me all these long years.
-Currently she is working from home and putting in longer hours than ever before.
-I'm trying to hold up my end while squeezing in some blog time as well!
-Some music from our past still gets some airplay around here such as Bowie's "Suffragette City" or the very appropriate for the occasion, Rod Stewart's remake of Van Morrison's "Have I Told You Lately"
+No longer working from home, she is back in the office and as always hard at it.
+I’m trying to hold up my end while squeezing in some blog time as well!
+Some music from our past still gets some airplay around here such as Bowie’s “Suffragette City” or the very appropriate for the occasion, Rod Stewart’s remake of Van Morrison’s “Have I Told You Lately”

 …Happy Birthday.
 Fortunate are we 🙏